skramm/spaghetti/docs/spaghetti_options.md

 There are two types of symbols:
 * Behavioral symbols: these add up some feature, but your program will compile anyway, whether the symbol is defined or not,
-* Structural symbols: these change the inner structure of the classes: you need to define them based on the FSM architecture, as described above.
+* Structural symbols: these change the inner structure of the classes: you need to define them based on the desired FSM architecture, as described in manual.
 Incorrect usage might make your program fail to compile.